GiantGeorgeGo/giantgeorgego.github.com/_posts/2015-10-19-Android-studio-NDK.md

                           moduleName "hello-jni"
                      }

-             add __android.useDeprecatedNdk=true__ in the gradle.properties if you encounter the build problem.
+             add <i>android.useDeprecatedNdk=true</i> in the gradle.properties if you encounter the build problem.

    ** Android.mk: build manually, not pratice using Android Studio.